InesSlf/InesSlf/README.md

 ## 📌 About Me

-👋 Étudiante en 4ème année Informatique, je code depuis l'Algérie 🌍
+👋 4th Year Computer Science Student, coding from Algeria 🌍

 > ✨ *"Curiosity is my favorite algorithm."*

-**🌱 Ce qui m'intéresse**
+**🌱 Interests**
-- Web Development
+- Exploring Web Development
-- Data Analysis
+- Diving into Data Analysis
-- Cybersecurity
+- Learning about Cybersecurity

-**🚀 Mes objectifs**
+**🚀 Goals**
-- Apprendre de nouvelles technologies en continu
+- Passionate about learning new technologies
-- Faire grandir mes compétences techniques
+- Always eager to grow my skills
-- Expérimenter de nouvelles idées et projets
+- Experimenting with new ideas and projects

 ## 🧠 My Focus Areas